MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 **When to use this chart:** Use this chart to show distributions of numeric data, especially if you want to compare them between multiple groups.

-**Dataset:** The iris data set contains 3 classes (three different Iris species - Setosa, Versicolor, and Virginica) alongwith 50 samples each, and four numeric properties about those classes: Sepal Length, Sepal Width, Petal Length, and Petal Width.
+**Dataset:** The `IRIS` dataset contains 3 classes (three different Iris species - Setosa, Versicolor, and Virginica) alongwith 50 samples each, and four numeric properties about those classes: Sepal Length, Sepal Width, Petal Length, and Petal Width.

-1. We have already created the Iris dataset in Task 8.
+1. We have already created the `IRIS_R` dataset in Task 8.

 3. Click the box plot icon ![Boxplot icon](images/boxplot-icon.png).